runshiftrunshift

 fieldtyperequireddescription

-agent_idstringrequiredUnique identifier.
-Matches the agent registered in the runshift roster.
-Use kebab-case.
+agent_idstringrequiredUnique identifier for the agent.
+Matched against the registered agent in the runshift roster.

-run_idstringrequiredUnique execution ID. relay ignores duplicate payloads with the same run_id.
+run_idstringoptionalUnique execution ID. relay deduplicates gate signals with the same run_id.

 integration